What Is Car Insurance With Roadside Assistance?

 When Roadside Assistance Pays Off

 A driver without coverage may pay $75 to $100 or more for a single tow, depending on distance and location.
+Add a lockout at $50 to $100 or a battery jump at $50 to $75, and one bad day on the road costs more than a decade of insurer-based roadside coverage.
 A driver with roadside assistance pays a small annual fee and has those services covered within policy limits.

 In many cases, one service call can exceed the yearly cost of coverage.
-This is why the add-on is considered practical when compared to overall car insurance costs over time.
+This is why the roadside assistance add-on is a smart move in the context of overall car insurance costs over time.

 Roadside Assistance Coverage Services: Frequently Asked Questions